What is plantar fasciitis?

 Moreover, more and more tools are becoming available for the manufacturing of very precise individualised shoe insoles.
 One such technique uses a laser to obtain a virtual 3D mould of the patient’s foot.

 In very specific cases in which none of the above treatments have worked, plantar fascia surgery should be performed.
 During this surgery, the tendon is partially or totally released or, if a heal spur is present, the heel spur is reduced.
+Non-surgical treatments reduce pain in almost all cases.
+It may take several months before symptoms improve.
+Some people require surgery to reduce the pain.

 Which specialist treats it?